AppDaemon/appdaemon/README.rst

 if desired, as other Apps are added, App configuration is fully described in the `API doc <API.md>`__.

-To add an initial test app to match the configuration above, we need to first create an `apps` subdirectory under the conf directory.
-Then create a file in the `apps` dircetory called `hello.py`, and paste the followinginto it using your favorite text editor:
+To add an initial test app to match the configuration above, we need to first create an ``apps`` subdirectory under the conf directory.
+Then create a file in the `apps` directory called ``hello.py``, and paste the followinginto it using your favorite text editor:

 .. code:: python